csev/dj4e/assn/dj4e_install52.md

 It may give you errors - this is OK.
 We just want to make sure that no processes are left hanging on to old files.

-Then close your console, and delete it under the Consoles tab and go up to the very beginning of this handout and start over.
+Then close all your consoles, and delete them under the Consoles tab and go up to the very beginning of this handout and start over.

 We did not remove any of the configuration changes under the Web tab -